-In fact, one agency found that by using AgencyBloc’s Automated Workflow software, they were able to save six hours every Annual Election Period on lead distribution and over 100 hours every renewal period in sending renewal notices to clients.
+In fact, many agencies find that by using AgencyBloc’s Automated Workflow software, they were able to save hundreds of hours every enrollment season on lead distribution and sending renewal notices to clients.

 "Automated Workflow has helped our team stay organized and operate in the most efficient manner; it's helped us build out our client service model and stay organized." — Ned H., Havern Benefits Strategies

 Since the number one reason clients leave is due to the lack of regular and meaningful communication, better communication with both your prospects and clients is essential for growth in your book of business.

 Working in the insurance industry affords you two major luxuries: profitability and flexibility.
 Using an AMS that gives you the mobility to further enjoy both of those luxuries is top-of-mind for some agencies.

 One critical part of mobility is cloud-based access.
 A cloud-based AMS that allows you to log in anytime, from any device, and in any location securely enables you to take your office anywhere you need to–work at home, from the coffee shop, the car repair shop, or your client’s office.